MHGhandour/OGBD/Gerris_Templates/Medium_Domain/No_Oil/README.md

 - If you have a Debian version, install it directly from the repository APT:

- `sudo apt update && sudo apt install gerris gfsview3D`
+ `sudo apt update && sudo apt install gerris gfsview`

 - If you have another distribution of GNU/Linux, refer to this [this link](http://gfs.sourceforge.net/wiki/index.php/Installing_from_source)